mananex/telegram-feedback-bot/DETAILED.md

 To unban a user you need to write **/unban** and the *user ID*, like `/unban 31`.

 **Note:** NOT the telegram ID, but the *user ID* that is stored in the database. **The bot writes it when the moderator blocks someone.**

+When a user sends a question to the moderators, all moderators receive a message with the question and with two inline-buttons:
+"*Answer*" and "*❌ Ban user*".
+When you click on "*Answer*", the bot begins to wait for an answer message, which can be canceled by clicking on the "*Cancel*" button. **A question cannot be answered if another moderator has already answered it**.
+After answering a message in the chat, the message with the question will be deleted.